 Our researchers work within their disciplinary sub-areas of archaeology, Greek and Roman history, and literature.

 Our research engages.
-We engage with colleagues through numerous events, conferences, seminars, and workshops.
+We work in partnership with colleagues and organisations through numerous events, conferences, seminars, and workshops.
 These normally international events drive forward our collaborative research, developing new ideas and methodologies often across disciplinary boundaries.
 Our research also has impact beyond the academy in schools, cultural institutions, and communities across the globe.